Preporato

 RecursiveStructured contentHierarchical

-Key exam tip: The exam often asks about trade-offs between chunk size and retrieval accuracy.
+The exam often asks about trade-offs between chunk size and retrieval accuracy.
 Smaller chunks improve precision but may lose context; larger chunks preserve context but reduce precision.
+Do not assume one strategy is universally best — the correct answer always depends on the use case.

 3. Embedding Generation